grzesiek-galezowski/tdd-ebook/manuscript/120_What_is_the_scope_of_a_Statement_in_TDD.md

 unit-level Statement in TDD.
 Is it method scope?
 Class scope?
 Feature scope?

-let's try to answer the question by examining some TDD unit-level
+Let's try to answer the question by examining some TDD unit-level
 Statements:

 ### Is it class scope?

-let's see the first example and try to answer this question:
+Let's see the first example and try to answer this question:

 ```csharp
 [Fact] public void